Suspended Sentences by Patrick Modiano

 Chronicles: Volume One by Bob Dylan

 By turns revealing, poetical, passionate and witty, Chronicles : Volume One is a mesmerizing window on Bob Dylan’s influences.”
 I’m reading this now, and it really gets behind the facade.
 A real joy and insightful into Dylan’s inner thoughts.

 NonZero by Robert Wright

 Nonzero and zero game theories are two crucial concepts that everyone, particularly those in government, should always consider.
-Loved this book for making those two concepts clear in my mind.
+Loved NonZero by Robert Wright for making those two concepts clear in my mind.

 The Life of Galileo by Bertolt Brecht

-The great German writer who fought fascim and the lies of Hitler’s Germany’s exposes the Catholic Church’s lives in an entertaining, educational, and intelligent play.
+The creative German writer, Bertolt Brecht, who fought fascism and the lies of Hitler’s Germany’s exposes the Catholic Church’s lies in an entertaining, educational, and intelligent play about Galileo.

 A Fascist, observes Madeleine Albright, “is someone who claims to speak for a whole nation or group, is utterly unconcerned with the rights of others, and is willing to use violence and whatever other means are necessary to achieve the goals he or she might have.”